aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 ---

-In order to interact with your different environment through the [awscli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) or any AWS SDKs locally, you will need to get your credentials.
+In order to interact with your different environments through the [awscli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) or any AWS SDKs locally, you will need to get your credentials.

 To authenticate requests made using the CLI, we need to give the credentials generated by AWS SSO and link them to what we call `profile`.
 So for each environment you want to have access to through AWS CLI v2 and CDK you will have to configure a specific profile for it running the command below.